deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

 }
 ```

-### CMake
+## CMake

 Finally, we have to let CMake know that we need to use more files and more dependencies.
+There is nothing wrong with dependencies by the way.
+Especially if you are just starting out with programming and graphics programming
+in general.
+This helps you focus on the current project and not get side tracked
+with random other things (nothing wrong with that either).

 You want to add all these files in `Project/CMakeLists.txt`

 ```cmake
     set(sourceFiles
         Shader.cpp